So, you sent the letter off to the University and I hope you don’t kick yourself for it later.

 I was looking at the price of a house like ours and deducting the outstanding loan and then I combined our incomes to estimate how much money we could borrow.

-So you think we could look at houses of about 450k providing your uncle gives us the 50K.
+So i think we could look at houses of about 450k providing your uncle gives us the 50K.

-Even though we go away often its not the same as living somewhere nice.
+Even though we go away often, it’s not the same as living somewhere nice all the time.

 I would like to live a life of luxury away from the hubbub of life in the city.